NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 ### Contents：How to Use Datastore Function

-Through the creation of "mBaaS Shop List" App, we will register, display and manage the data of shop information and user's favorites information using the datastore function.
+Through the creation of "mBaaS Shop List" App, we will register, display and manage the data of shop information and user's favorites information using the Datastore Management function.
-These functions to be implemented using the datastore function.

 ---
 ## About this Hands-on Seminar